pishoyg/coptic/README.md

 1. Privatize methods whenever possible.
 Use the name mangling feature in Python.

+### Languages

+- Our pipelines are primarily written in Python.
+There is minimal logic in Bash.

+- We have a strong bias for Python over Bash.
+Use Bash if you expect the number of lines of code of an equivalent Python piece to be significantly more.

+- We started using JavaScript for static web content, and we expect to make a similar platform-specific expansion into another territory for the app.

+- In the past, we voluntarily used Java (for an archived project).
+Won't happen again!
+We also used VBA and JS for Microsoft Excel and Google Sheet macros, because they were required by the platform (but those pieces are also archived at the moment).

+- It is desirable to strike a balance between the benefits of focusing on a small number of languages, and the different powers that different language can uniquely exhibit.
+We won't compromise the latter for the former.
+Use the *right* language for a task.
+When two languages can do a job equally well, uncompromisingly choose the one that is more familiar.

 ## [`stats`](data/stats.tsv)

 - We collect extensive stats, and we remind you of them using a pre-commit.
 The